Celebrate Your Cadet Career

 For the first time ever, you can commemorate your Cadet’s graduation from the nation’s most prestigious educational institution with a unique piece of commissioned art that celebrates their Cadet Career and is a wonderful companion piece that they can put on the wall next to their diploma.
 Or…YOU, their parents, who supported and encouraged them throughout their 4 years, can hang on the wall and savor the accomplishment you share.

 So, for our 40th anniversary I created a digital painting that would acknowledge and celebrate ALL of my classmates’ careers, regardless of what they were.
 And the response was wonderful.
 A lot of pilots bought them and instead of a generic aircraft they may or may not have flown I gave them their very own aircraft, with squadron markings, including the tail number and name under the cockpit.
 One client even got a particular weapons load on his F-16 along with his Major General stars.
 My best response was from guys in non-flying career fields; civil engineer, physicist, author and even a pilot who left the AF and was an FBI agent for 30 years.
+These guys were thrilled that, finally, they could commemorate their unique service with their own artwork.

 Now, I’ve created a similar painting for new graduates.

 A painting that celebrates BOTH the class AND the individual.
-The background painting is rich with imagery and symbolism that expresses the fibers of your Cadet’s bond with their classmates, the graduates who have gone before, and the graduates that will follow.
+The common background painting is rich with imagery and symbolism that expresses the fibers of your Cadet’s bond with their classmates, the graduates who have gone before, and the graduates that will follow.
 To that symbolism I add individualized elements that articulate your Cadet’s unique experience.
 Elements such as:

 • Squadron patches for each of their 4 years.

-• Shoulder boards showing the highest rank they achieved each year.
+• Shoulder boards from each year.

 It doesn’t matter whether your Cadet graduated first or last in their class.
 This painting chronicles their individual experience in a way that evokes pride and a sense of accomplishment.